hanshuebner/ovomorph/README.md

 Terence J. Boldt.
 It is developed using [SBCL](http://www.sbcl.org/) but uses compatibility libraries for portability to other Common Lisp implementations.

+Ovomorph also contains network adapter code for the NABU personal computer.
+Eventually, it might contain block I/O facilities for the NABU like it does for the Apple II.

 ## Installation